SubiyaCryolite/subiyacryolite.github.io/_posts/2017-04-18-jenesis_data_store.md

 ---
 So, I was working on a project and frequently got frustrated whenever I had to update my database design.
 This was a by-product of rapidly altering my programs workflows and thus class definitions.
 I realised that I needed a more effective way to make changes to my backend in order to improve turnaround times.

-As someone who was only familiar with relational databases (sorry, NoSQL) I decided to investigate the use of Object Relational Models(ORMS).
+As someone who was only familiar with relational databases (sorry, NoSQL) I decided to investigate the use of Object Relational Mappers(ORMs).
 However, I am really, REALLY, lazy.
 I couldn’t bring myself to read official documentation nor to fully understand how they worked.
 Furthermore, conventional ORMS seemed to require mapping classes to defined Schemas in the backend, what I wanted to avoid in the first place.

 Given all that I decided to create a library that would allow me to easily create classes and persist data in a relational schema without requiring me to design each relation or worry about modifying their structures.